zoejane/intro-to-programming/s2-code-your-own-quiz/project-for-stage2.md

 Let's see if we can write an outline of what to do if we were to do this manually on pen and paper:

 #### Version 1
-Every blanket could be answered one time.
+Every blanket replaced with user input.

 - Print the quiz
 - Loop through the blankets in the quiz